KarakoA/homework-draft/README.md

 - :star: For having tests

 ## Bonus Stars
-bonus :star2: for solving the optional task
+- :star2: for solving the optional task